Bipartisan group of senators prepares new infrastructure plan as talks stall between White House and GOP

 For these lawmakers, any attempt to unwind the 2017 GOP tax cuts is still off the table.
 Instead, the senators are proposing a menu of alternate ways to pay for it, including unused stimulus funds to finance infrastructure improvements.
 Romney said they also would seek to rethink the way vehicle owners pay taxes — tying the gas tax to inflation, for example, while requiring owners of electric vehicles for the first time to pay similar fees.
 And the group has proposed generating revenue by better enforcement of current tax laws, Romney said.

+“Let me make very clear that Shelley Capito is the lead on our side on this issue and my hope is that she succeeds, and she’s worked really hard,” Collins said Tuesday, referring to Sen. Shelley Moore Capito, the West Virginia Republican who has led talks with the White House.
+“If those negotiations come to a stalemate, I don’t think we should give up, and thus we’re continuing to look at other proposals.”

 It is unclear whether the emerging plan can win over spending-wary Republicans or Democrats who want to seize on their slim but potent majorities in Congress to usher in significant changes to the U.S. economy.
-Biden, meanwhile, has vehemently opposed paying for infrastructure in a way that would raise taxes on Americans making under $400,000 annually, a pledge that the lawmakers’ new proposal is likely to violate.
+Biden, meanwhile, has vehemently opposed paying for infrastructure in a way that would raise taxes on Americans making under $400,000 annually, a pledge that the lawmakers’ new proposal would, from the White House’s perspective, violate if it relies on user fees.

 But narrowing the definition of infrastructure at least has earned the critical support of lawmakers like Manchin, who said Tuesday he thought the White House had already agreed to tackle it in a “separate package.”
+Manchin also promoted the idea of using unused coronavirus relief funds, telling reporters: “You need to look at, see what hasn’t gone out the door or what has gone out the door, hasn’t been spent yet or dedicated in any way.”

-The dispute in the meantime has soured formal talks between GOP leaders and the White House over a bipartisan deal.
-Republicans on Tuesday again alleged that Biden previously had agreed to take what they see as “social” spending off the table — only for his aides to reverse course days later.
+The bipartisan talks are unfolding as the negotiations between six Senate Republicans and the White House appeared to have soured, as each side accuses the other of making insufficient concessions and GOP senators blame administration aides for scuttling a deal.
+Republicans on Tuesday again alleged that Biden previously had agreed to take what they see as “social” spending off the table — only for White House officials to reverse course days later.

-Both sides insist they are not finished negotiating, however, and Sen. Shelley Moore Capito (R-W.Va.) said her party plans to present its next counter-offer to the Biden administration on Thursday.
-The offer is expected to be around $1 trillion, according to Sen. Roger Wicker (R-Miss.).
+Both the White House and Senate Republicans insist they are not finished negotiating, however, and Capito said her party plans to present its next counter-offer to the Biden administration on Thursday morning.
+Republicans are discussing a proposal that would spend about $1 trillion over eight years, according to senators and aides, which the GOP says was the approximate top line that Biden agreed to when he met with them at the White House earlier this month.

-“We’re going to hit a figure, very close to what the president said he would accept,” he said.
+“We’re going to hit a figure very close to what the president said he would accept,” said Sen. Roger Wicker (R-Miss.), one of the GOP negotiators.

 The scramble to strike a deal comes at a moment of great uncertainty in the infrastructure debate.
 The White House has issued a Memorial Day deadline by which it hopes to see progress, but it hasn’t explained what that means, leaving lawmakers on both sides unsure whether the president is ready to try to advance another of his economic priorities entirely through Democratic votes.

 Ratcheting up the pressure, Senate Majority Leader Charles E. Schumer (D-N.Y.) on Tuesday said he plans to move forward on infrastructure in July.
-In the meantime, Democrats including Manchin have signaled they are not yet ready to abandon bipartisanship — and pursue infrastructure using the same legislative maneuver that helped the party adopt a $1.9 trillion coronavirus aid package earlier this year.
-Without the support of Manchin and the rest of the party’s lawmakers, the White House’s threats to sidestep Republicans risk carrying little weight.
+In the meantime, Democrats including Manchin have signaled they are not yet ready to abandon bipartisanship — and pursue infrastructure using the same legislative maneuver that helped the party pass a $1.9 trillion coronavirus aid package earlier this year.

+Without virtual unanimous support from rank-and-file Democrats, any threat from leaders to sidestep Republicans may carry little weight.

+“I’m always looking for that moderate, reasonable middle if you can,” Manchin said.
+“It might not be as big as [progressives] want, and then you have people on the right that don’t want to do that much, or do nothing at all.”

 It was only two weeks ago that Biden and his GOP counterparts met in the Oval Office for the first formal round of talks — a session both sides described as positive and productive as they affirmed their interest in securing a bipartisan deal.
 But Democrats and Republicans since then have struggled to find common ground, warring over even the definition of what qualifies as infrastructure.